libredsp/libredsp/README.md

 A Digital Signal Processing (DSP) library written in Rust with WASM bindings for web applications.
-The library provides functionality for spectral estimation, FIR and IIR filter design, hybrid simulation (such as the interconnection of discrete-time elements with a continuous plant), FFT computation, and other DSP-related operations.
+The library provides functionality for spectral estimation, FIR and IIR filter design, hybrid simulation i.e., the interconnection of discrete-time elements with continuous plants, FFT computation, and other DSP-related operations.

 ## Installation